Mattel's New Baby Monitor Uses AI To Soothe Babies and Lawmakers Aren't Happy About It - Slashdot

 Life imitating art.

-Advertising is why we can't have nice things (Score:2)
+Advertising is why we can't have nice things (Score:3)

 iOhone addiction idolization (Score:1)